TokenTrace: Multi-Concept Attribution through Watermarked Token Recovery: Method

 \section{Method}

-In this section, we present our method, TokenTrace, a proactive watermarking framework designed for robust, multi-concept attribution.
-As illustrated in Figure~\ref{fig:method_overview}, our framework is composed of two primary stages: (a) a concept encoding stage that embeds concept secrets into the generative process, (b) a concept decoding stage that retrieves the corresponding concept secrets that indicated by a query prompt, and (c) the detailed architecture of our TokenTrace module.
+In this section, we present our method, TokenTrace, a proactive watermarking framework designed for robust, multi-concept attribution that can be used as a controlled-generation provenance tool.
+As illustrated in Figure~\ref{fig:method_overview}, our framework is composed of two stages: (a) a concept encoding stage that embeds concept secrets into the generative process, (b) a concept decoding stage that retrieves the concept secrets that is indicated by a query prompt, and (c) the detailed architecture of our TokenTrace module.